 Pacific Northwest University of Health Sciences is seeking an Education and Reference Librarian.

-Pierce County Library System is seeking a Customer Experience Assistant - Float.
+Pierce County Library System is seeking a Customer Experience Assistant - Float, and a Training and Development Specialist.

 Primary Source: We Speak Library is seeking a Community Engagement Coordinator.

 Seattle University is seeking a Temporary Assistant Librarian for sabbatical coverage.